datastax/diagnostic-collection/README.md

   `<cluster_name>-diagnostics.tar.gz`, for example, `dsetest-diagnostics.tar.gz`, or into
   specified by `-f` option.

-This file could be then sent to DataStax support for analysis, or, when Insights mode is used, for upload to Insights.
+This file could be then sent to DataStax support for analysis.